rad-security/plugins-helm-chart/stable/rad-plugins/README.md

 ### rad-sbom plugin

 `rad-sbom` is the plugin responsible for calculating [SBOMs](https://en.wikipedia.org/wiki/Software_supply_chain) directly on the customer cluster.
 The plugin is run as an admission/mutating webhook, adding an image digest next to its tag if it's missing.
 This mutation is performed so [TOCTOU](https://en.wikipedia.org/wiki/Time-of-check_to_time-of_use) does not impact the user.
 The image deployed is the image that RAD Security scanned.
 It sees all new workloads and calculates SBOMs for them.
 It continuously checks the RAD Security API to save time and resources to see if the SBOM is already known for any particular image digest.
 If not, it is being calculated and uploaded to RAD Security for further processing.

 By default we use `cyclonedx-json` format for SBOMs, but it can be changed to `spdx-json` or `syft-json` by setting the `SBOM_FORMAT` environment variable in the `values.yaml` file.

 To prevent the plugin from mutating the `Pod` resource, set the `MUTATE_IMAGE` and `MUTATE_ANNOTATIONS` environment variables to `false`.
 If observe a performance degradation while deploying new workloads, you can improve it significantly by disabling the mutation of the image tag and annotations.

+In order to ignore images from scanning use the `IGNORE_IMAGE_PREFIXES` environment variable.
+It's a comma separated list of full image prefixes to ignore.
+Use `registry.io` to ignore the entire image registry, `registry.io/repo` to ignore a repository, `registry.io/repo/image` to ignore all versions of an image, or `registry.io/repo/image:tag` to ignore a specific version.

 ```yaml
 sbom: